scottslowe/weblog/content/post/2017-08-10-information-recent-site-migration.md

 url: /2017/08/10/information-recent-site-migration/
 ---

-Earlier this week, I completed the migration of this site to an entirely new platform, marking the third or fourth platform migration for this site in its 12-year history.<!--more--> Prior to the migration, the site was generated using [Jekyll][link-1] and [GitHub Pages][link-2] following [a previous migration in late 2014][xref-1].
+Earlier this week, I completed the migration of this site to an entirely new platform, marking the third or fourth platform migration for this site in its 12-year history.
+Prior to the migration, the site was generated using [Jekyll][link-1] and [GitHub Pages][link-2] following [a previous migration in late 2014][xref-1].
 Prior to that, I ran [WordPress][link-3] for about 9 years.
-So what is it running now?
+So what is it running now?<!--more-->

 The site is now generated using [Hugo][link-4], an extraordinarily fast static site generator.
 I switched to Hugo because it offers a couple of key benefits over Jekyll: